 Sub-adult to adult Bearded Dragons only need to eat prey items once a day along with fresh greens.
 Once they are this age you can also offer them Locusts, Cockroaches, Mealworms, Waxworms, Zophobas worms, Silkworms, Superworms, Butterworms, Red worms, Earthworms and just about any other worm available.
 All these should be used as treats though with roaches, crickets, superworms and greens being the staple part of your Dragons diet.
 DO NOT feed your Bearded Dragon insects that you have caught in your backyard.
 These bugs could have parasites that could be passed on to your Beardie or they could have been exposed to poisons that could kill your Bearded Dragon.
 Lightning bugs can also kill your Bearded Dragon so it is much safer to stay away from wild caught insects.
 Dust the food with calcium every 3rd day, make sure it does not contain vitamin D3.

 Here is guide on breeding superworms and what the difference is between mealworms, giant mealworms and superworms.
-[Only registered and activated users can see links. ]
+Difference between mealworms and superworms and how to breed them.

 Method of feeding live insects